-Almost three quarters of the roughly 613,000 Oregonians on Medicare have prescription drug coverage under Medicare Part D in Oregon.
+Almost three quarters of the roughly 844,899 Oregonians on Medicare have prescription drug coverage under Medicare Part D in Oregon.
 Of those, over 57% are enrolled in Medicare Advantage Prescription Drug plans.
+That’s according to the Centers for Medicare & Medicaid Services in 2018.
 Read more about the ways you can get Medicare prescription drug coverage in Oregon.

 What is Medicare Part D in Oregon?

 Medicare Part D in Oregon (and every state) is a federal program providing prescription drug coverage to Medicare beneficiaries.
 But you don’t get it automatically.
 It’s available from private insurance companies that contract with Medicare.